Skip to main content

 • Failing to pay life insurance premiums can lead to policy lapse, which results in a loss of coverage and benefits.

-• Most insurers offer a grace period of usually 30 days to allow the policyholders a buffer to make the payment before the policy lapses.
+• Most insurers offer a grace period of 15 days for monthly premiums and 30 days for quarterly, half-yearly, or annual premiums before the policy lapses.

-• The best two ways to avoid policy lapse are to put the premiums on autopay and to choose an affordable plan.
+• The best two ways to avoid a policy lapse are to set premiums on autopay and choose an affordable plan.

-• There are some ways you can reinstate or restore a lapsed plan.
-This includes contacting the insurer and following a thorough process of documentation and penalty payment.
+• There are several ways to reinstate or restore a lapsed plan.
+This includes contacting the insurer and following a thorough documentation and penalty payment process.

 • In some cases, you may be required to undergo a medical examination to check if your current health status is eligible for life insurance.